VaclavDedik/jboss-seam/examples/readme.txt

 blog/                 The Seam blog example, showing how to write
                       RESTful applications using Seam

+seamspace/            The Seam Spaces demo demonstrating Seam
+                      Security

 issues/               The Seam Issue Tracker demo, demonstrating
                       nested conversations and workspage management

+seampay/              The Seam Payments demo demonstrating the use of
+                      asynchronous methods

 numberguess/          The Seam number guessing example, demonstrating
                       jBPM pageflow